 Effort isn’t rewarded; results are.

 But life isn’t mainly about finishing the race first.
 It’s about finishing the race well.

-2. Don’t focus on position.
+2. Don’t focus on position

-You become a valedictorian, CEO or famous athlete because you’ve (presumably) performed well.
+You become a valedictorian, CEO, or famous athlete because you’ve (presumably) performed well.

 The pursuit of position is the pursuit of success.